 In the Maces’ Footsteps

 In a similar spirit, the work of Access/VSA at the Kennedy Center has sought out and acknowledged the work of artists and performers with disabilities.
-More recently, a consortium of arts and arts education organizations in New York has begun training teaching artists using the GIVE guide, a free online resource: Guide to Teaching Artistry in Inclusive Settings.
-Developed by teaching artists for teaching artists, the guide addresses inclusive curriculum, inclusive language, and classroom and behavior management for inclusive settings.
+More recently, a consortium of arts and arts education organizations in New York has begun training teaching artists.
+They are using the GIVE guide, a free online resource: Guide to Teaching Artistry in Inclusive Settings.
+It was developed by teaching artists for teaching artists.
+The guide addresses inclusive curriculum, inclusive language, and classroom and behavior management for inclusive settings.
 (This work will be a major feature in this summer’s Amplifying Creative Opportunities Issue 3.)